yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 I'll do it using [Xavier intialization](https://paperswithcode.com/method/xavier-initialization), but this is not crucial.

+For the MLP, we need weights and biases for 2 layers.

 ```python
 def initialize_mlp(hidden_dim, mlp_dim, key):
     w1_key, w2_key = random.split(key)